openmod-tracker/resolve/docs/source/Initial Model Set-Up/index.md

 ## All about environments

-Python environments for this project should be thought of as isolated computational spaces that will have the necessary configurations needed for you to run the specific project or model - which in this case is `Resolve`
+Python environments for this project should be thought of as isolated computational spaces that will have the necessary configurations needed for you to run the specific project or model - which in this case is `RESOLVE`

 Environments help in setting up packages, dependencies, libraries etc by running a simpe command and do not require much computational background and knowledge - thus enabling the usage of the product for a wide array of stakeholders.